mavrkofficial/InkyBuyBot/README.md

 ## ❗️ Notes

-- **Never share your `.env` file, private keys, or sensitive configuration.**
 - **This bot is for educational and operational use on Ink Layer 2.**
-- **All swaps are routed to the best available pool (V2 or V3) automatically.**
+- **Only tokens with an Inky Factory V3 pool can be traded.**
+- **All transactions use 2x the current gas price for speed and reliability.**

 ---

 For further questions, see the code comments or contact the project maintainer.

----